erasmus-without-paper/ewp-specs-api-echo/README.md

 --------

-Servers MUST respond with a valid XML document described by the [get-response.xsd](get-response.xsd) schema.
+Servers MUST respond with a valid XML document described by the [response.xsd](response.xsd) schema.
 See the schema annotations for further information.

 Deployment